-There are certain comments to be made on the foregoing, which is all right as far as it goes but it just doesn't go far enough, unfortunately, for the procedure Plum gives has two fatal defects.
+There are certain comments to be made on the foregoing,

+Reposed W

+goos-but It just doesn't go far enough, unfortunate

+the procedure Flux gives has two fatel defects.

-In the first place, note that in the first message certain words are left unenciphered; in the second place, in both the first and the second message, the ciphers retain and clearly show the lengths of the words which have been enciphered.
-Both of these faulty practices--or rather failures in practice--afford clues to solving the messages.
-We know today that cipher messages should leave nothing in the clear.
-Even the address and the signature, the date, time and place of origin etc., --should if possible be hidden; and the cipher text should be in completely regular groupings so as not to disclose the lengths of the plain-text words, and, also to promote accuracy in transmission and reception.
+$\sqrt[4]{}$ In the first place, note that in the first message certain words are noTP left unenciphered; in the second place, in both the first and the second message, the ciphers retain and clearly show the lengths of the words which have been enciphered.
+Both of these faulty practices or rather fatheres in because they leave good clues to their contents and can easily result in messages should leave nothing in the clear.
+Even the address and the signature, the date, time and place of origin etc., #should if possible be hidden; and the cipher text should be in completely regular groupings, so as not to disclose second's the lengths of the plain-text words, and to promote accuracy in transmission and reception.

-So far as my studies have gone, I have not found a single example of a Confederate Vigenere cipher which shows neither of these two'fatal weaknesses.
-And the second of the two foregoing examples is the only case I have found which there are no unenciphered words in the text of the message.
-And the only example I have been able to find in which word lengths are not shown (save for one word) is in the case of the following message:
+So far as my studies have gone, I have not found a single example of a Confederate Vigenere cipher which shows neither of these two fatal weaknesses.
+And the second of the two Semegating examples is the only case I have found which there are no unenciphered words in the text of the message.
+And the only example I have been able to find in which word lengths are not shown (save for one word) is in the case of the following message: Vicksburg, Dec.

-Vicksburg, Dec.
 26, 1862.

 GEN. J.E.
+JOHNSTON, JACKSON:

-JOHNSTON, JACKSON: I prefer oaavvr, it has reference to xhvkjqchffabpzelreqpzwnyk to prevent anuzeyxswstpjw at that point, raeelpsghvelvtzfautlilaslt lhifnaigtsmmlfgccajd.
-(Signed) J.C.
-PEMBERTON,
+I prefer osavvr, it has reference to xhvkjqchffabpzelreqpzwnyk to prevent anuzeyxswstpjw at that point, racelpsghvelvtzfautlilaslt lhifnaigtsmmlfgccajd.